A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Application: Optimal Transport-Based Uncertainty Quantification and Distributionally Robust Optimization

 Note that in~\eqref{eq:dot-cvx} we have eliminated the inequality constraints~$\bm z'\leq \hat{\bm z}_k$ and $-\bm z'\leq -\hat{\bm z}_k$, which emerge in the representation~\eqref{eq:S_k-representation} of the conditional support set~$\set S_k$, $k \in \set K$, and in~\eqref{eq:pot-cvx} we have eliminated the corresponding dual variables.
 Theorem~\ref{thm:strong-duality-all-problems-conic}~\emph{(i)} guarantees that if~\eqref{eq:dot-cvx} admits a Slater point with $\lambda_{ik} > 0$ for all~$i\in\set I_k$ and~$k\in\set K$, then~\eqref{eq:pot}, \eqref{eq:dot}, \eqref{eq:pot-cvx} and~\eqref{eq:dot-cvx} all have the same optimal value as~\eqref{eq:uq-ot} and~\eqref{eq:pot-cvx} is solvable.
 Also, if $(\bm \alpha^\star, \{\bm y_{ik}^{(0)\star}, \bm y_{ik}^{(1)\star}\}_{ik}, \{ \bm y_{i\ell k}^{(2)\star}\}_{i\ell k}, \beta^\star, \{\nu_{i\ell k}^\star \}_{i\ell k})$ solves~\eqref{eq:pot-cvx}, then $(\bm \alpha^\star, \beta^\star)$ solves~\eqref{eq:dot}.
 Similarly, Theorem~\ref{thm:strong-duality-all-problems-conic}~\emph{(ii)} guarantees that if~\eqref{eq:pot-cvx} admits a Slater point and~$\set S$ is bounded, then~\eqref{eq:pot}, \eqref{eq:dot}, \eqref{eq:pot-cvx} and~\eqref{eq:dot-cvx} all have the same optimal value as~\eqref{eq:uq-ot} and~\eqref{eq:dot-cvx} is solvable.
 Also, if $(\{\bm \tau^\star_{k}\}_k, \{ \bm \lambda^\star_{k}\}_{k}, \{ \omega^\star_{ik}\}_{ik}, \{\bm v^\star_{ik}\}_{ik})$ solves~\eqref{eq:dot-cvx}, then the discrete distribution that assigns probability $\lambda^\star_{ik}$ to the point $\bm v_{ik}^\star/\lambda_{ik}^\star$ for every $i\in\set I_k$ and $k \in \set K$ with $\lambda_{ik}^\star > 0$ solves~\eqref{eq:uq-ot}.
 Theorem~\ref{thm:strong-duality-all-problems-conic} thus establishes, among other things, different conditions for strong duality between the semi-infinite programs~\eqref{eq:uq-ot} and~\eqref{eq:dot}.
 Such strong duality results are at the heart of modern Wasserstein distributionally robust optimization; see Theorem~4.2 of \citet{med17} and Theorem~1 of \citet{ref:zhao2018data} for finite dimensional and Theorem~1 of \citet{Gao_Kleywegt_2016} and Theorem~1 of \citet{ref:blanchet2019quantifying} for infinite dimensional uncertainty sets.
 Theorem~\ref{thm:strong-duality-all-problems-conic} provides a new and elementary proof for strong semi-infinite duality, and it relies only on explicit conditions that are easy to check.
 Note that the conditions of Theorem~\ref{thm:strong-duality-all-problems-conic}~\emph{(i)} are indeed very weak and are essentially always satisfied if $\epsilon>0$.
 While the uncertainty quantification problem~\eqref{eq:uq-ot} and its convex reformulation~\eqref{eq:dot-cvx} may fail to be solvable under these conditions, Corollary~\ref{coro:puq-asy-conic} shows that near-optimal solutions to~\eqref{eq:dot-cvx} can systematically be converted to near-optimal solutions to~\eqref{eq:uq-ot}.

-In the following we will argue that problem~\eqref{eq:dot-cvx} can be further simplified and that it is guaranteed to be solvable under mild additional conditions that are usually met in practice.
+{ We will argue next} that problem~\eqref{eq:dot-cvx} can be further simplified and that it is guaranteed to be solvable under mild additional conditions that are usually met in practice.
 To this end, note first that by eliminating the auxiliary decision variables~$\{ \tau_{ik}, \omega_{ik}\}_{ik}$ and applying the linear variable substitution $\bm v_{ik}\leftarrow \bm v_{ik} + \hat{\bm z}_k\lambda_{ik}$ for all~$i\in\set I_k$ and~$k\in\set K$, problem~\eqref{eq:dot-cvx} simplifies to

 This reformulation is always solvable under mild assumptions on the transportation costs.